 The young man said, “I really don’t know at this point.”

 “Perhaps you’d like to meet a friend of ours named Adam Blake,” said Shayera.
-“He might be interested in using you on a team of his making that helps those in need.”
+“He might be interested in bringing you on to a team that helps those in need.”

 The Black Condor smiled at the thought as Father Pierre approached.
 “With the Flock free at last,” he said, looking at each of them, “I would love to see the outer world!”